Contact-Control-Interfaces/maestro-sdk-docs/Unity/2.7.0/README.md

 Before installing the Unity SDK package, you'll need to:
  - Add a scoped registry entry for Ultraleap's Unity SDK so that the Package Manager can resolve the dependency.
 You can do this by following the steps listed here: https://developer.leapmotion.com/unity#setup-openupm.
- - Intall the Oculus Integration package from the Asset Store
+ - Intall the [Oculus Integration package](https://assetstore.unity.com/packages/tools/integration/oculus-integration-82022) from the Asset Store

-You can grab a tarball of our latest Unity SDK Package here [TODO].
+You can grab a tarball of our latest Unity SDK Package [here](https://github.com/Contact-Control-Interfaces/maestro-sdk-unity/releases/tag/v2.7.0).
 You can add this package using the Package Manager:

 <img src="https://contact-control-interfaces.github.io/maestro-sdk-docs/Unity/2.7.0/images/package_manager_tarball.png" height="250"/>